Read This First

 Prompt 1: Provide your own rebuttal to the following formulations of the argument that an evolutionary source of the human mind makes rationality impossible.

-The section turns on — 1.
+Keep — 1.
 Alvin Plantinga, — 2.
 C.S.
 Lewis, and — 3.
-Thomas Nagel.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Thomas Nagel in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep — 1.
+Keep — 1.
 Alvin Plantinga distinct from — 2.
 C.S.
 Lewis.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Premise 1